planetoftheweb/copy-to-branches/README.md

 Using the key branch named `main` This will copy only the `README.md` file to all branches, but skip two branches, one named `work` and one called `99_target`.

 ## Key
 This is the key branch that you're using as the origin, in other words, the branch you want to copy from.
-By default, you should include `main` here, but you can ask for a different branch to copy from.
+By default, you should include `main`, but you can ask for a different branch to copy from.
 Say you wanted to copy files from the branch named `02_03b` to all branches.
 You would use:

 ```yaml
 env: